Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 In order to make some change on a field, you can simply edit it by clicking on the Edit icon.

-The edition mode allow fields configuration not available at the creation :
+The edition mode allows for fields configuration not available at the creation :

 -  **Change the field name**: the field name is different from the field